arshad-yaseen/ocra/README.md

 ## Contributing

-For guidelines on contributing, please read the [contributing guide](https://github.com/arshad-yaseen/ocra/blob/main/CONTRIBUTING.md).
+For guidelines on contributing, please read the [contributing guide](https://github.com/arshad-yaseen/ocr-llm/blob/main/CONTRIBUTING.md).

-We welcome contributions from the community to enhance Ocra's capabilities and make it even more powerful. ❤️
+We welcome contributions from the community to enhance OcrLLM's capabilities and make it even more powerful. ❤️